Measles: Society and culture

 German anti-vaccination campaigner and HIV/AIDS denialist Stefan Lanka posed a challenge on his website in 2011, offering a sum of €100,000 for anyone who could scientifically prove that measles is caused by a virus and determine the diameter of the virus.
 He posited that the illness is psychosomatic and that the measles virus does not exist.
 When provided with overwhelming scientific evidence from various medical studies by German physician David Bardens, Lanka did not accept the findings, forcing Bardens to appeal in court.
 The initial legal case ended with the ruling that Lanka was to pay the prize.
 However, on appeal, Lanka was ultimately not required to pay the award because the submitted evidence did not meet his exact requirements.
 The case received wide international coverage that prompted many to comment on it, including neurologist, well-known skeptic and science-based medicine advocate Steven Novella, who called Lanka "a crank".

-As outbreaks easily occur in under-vaccinated populations, the disease is seen as a test of sufficient vaccination within a population.
+As outbreaks easily occur in undervaccinated populations, the disease is seen as a test of sufficient vaccination within a population.
 Measles outbreaks have been on the rise in the United States, especially in communities with lower rates of vaccination.
 A different vaccine distribution within a single territory by age or social class may define different general perceptions of vaccination efficacy.
 It is often introduced to a region by travelers from other countries and it typically spreads to those who have not received the measles vaccination.

-Alternative names

-Other names include morbilli, rubeola, red measles, and English measles.

-Research

-In May 2015, the journal Science published a report in which researchers found that the measles infection can leave a population at increased risk for mortality from other diseases for two to three years.
-Results from additional studies that show the measles virus can kill cells that make antibodies were published in November 2019.

-A specific drug treatment for measles, ERDRP-0519, has shown promising results in animal studies, but has not yet been tested in humans.